hoppula/react-firebase-web/README.md

 # react-firebase-web ☢️🔥🕸

-> Declarative React render props components for Firebase
+> Firebase React components with a render prop

 `react-firebase-web` provides useful set of React components with easy-to-use APIs to access most of Firebase's features.